-The Northwest Energy Efficiency Council (NEEC) is a business association of the energy efficiency industry.
-NEEC's mission is to promote energy efficiency policies, programs and technologies that create jobs and foster economic growth and environmental improvement.
+The Northwest Energy Efficiency Council (NEEC) is a business association of the energy efficiency and building decarbonization industry.
+NEEC’s mission is to remove all carbon emissions from building energy use through market-based thought leadership, education, and advocacy.

 Executive Director: Kerry Meade